Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Related works

-\paragraph{Meta Learning} Learning quickly from very few samples is a hallmark of human intelligence \citep{hospedales2020meta}, for example, a child would recognize a horse picture on account of the previous reading of an animal brochure.
-In contrast to the classifier trained with thousands of labeled samples, meta-learning, or learning to learn, aims to learn and adapt quickly from only very few samples, under the hypothesis that there are more general concepts among the tasks that are sensitive to variations in the input features, rather than uninterpretable output trained by black-box supervised regression.
-It's inquisitive if a landslide can be also quickly identified based on some meta-trained cognitive patterns.
+\paragraph{Meta Learning} Learning quickly from very few samples is a hallmark of human intelligence \citep{hospedales2020meta}.
+For example, a child would recognize a horse picture based on the previous reading of an animal brochure.
+In contrast to the classifier trained with thousands of labeled samples, meta-learning aims to learn more general concepts among the tasks so that the desired model can be learned from only a few samples.
+Different from uninterpretable output trained by black-box supervised regression, it is worth researching if a landslide can also be quickly identified based on some meta-trained cognitive patterns.
 Model-agnostic meta-learning (MAML) \citep{finn2017model} is a heuristic and typical work of meta-learning science, which innerly trains each meta-task and whose meta-objective is to minimize the sum of losses from related tasks.
 To generalize the ideology of meta-training, \cite{metz2018meta} introduced an unsupervised weight update rule that applies an MLP for hyperparameter meta-training.
-Despite its superiority, few studies have discussed the potential and advantages of applying meta-learning techniques to solve the aforementioned problems in LSM prediction.
+Despite its superiority, few studies have discussed the potential and advantages of applying meta-learning techniques to solve the problems above in LSM prediction.
 In this study, we explored the superiority of meta-learning in capturing general concepts from LSM tasks and tested the few-shot adaption and generalization performance.